JCMexplains/writing-for-success-2023/textbook.md

 Will Be Created, Transmitted, and Consumed," narrow the focus of the topic until it is suitable for a two- to three-page paper.
-Then narrow your topic with the help of brainstorming, idea mapping, and searching the Internet until you select a final topic to explore.
+Then narrow your topic with the help of brainstorming, idea mapping, and searching the internet until you select a final topic to explore.
 Keep a journal or diary in which you record and comment on everything you did to choose a final topic.
 Then record what you will do next to explore the idea and create a thesis